DavidGomez-dev/meddiccscorelanding/_pages/terms.md

 ## In-app Purchases

-The Application may include In-app Purchases that allow you to buy products, services or Subscriptions.
+The Application may include In-app Purchases that allow you to access premium features, services, or Subscriptions.

-More information about how you may be able to manage In-app Purchases using your Device may be set out in the Application Store’s own terms and conditions or in your Device’s Help settings.
+More information about how you may be able to manage In-app Purchases using your Device may be set out in your Device’s Help settings.

 In-app Purchases can only be consumed within the Application.
-If you make a In-app Purchase, that In-app Purchase cannot be cancelled after you have initiated its download.
+If you make an In-app Purchase, that In-app Purchase cannot be cancelled after you have initiated access to the premium features.
 In-app Purchases cannot be redeemed for cash or other consideration or otherwise transferred.

-If any In-app Purchase is not successfully downloaded or does not work once it has been successfully downloaded, we will, after becoming aware of the fault or being notified to the fault by You, investigate the reason for the fault.
-We will act reasonably in deciding whether to provide You with a replacement In-app Purchase or issue You with a patch to repair the fault.
+If any In-app Purchase does not work once you have successfully accessed the premium features, we will, after becoming aware of the fault or being notified of the fault by You, investigate the reason for the fault.
+We will act reasonably in deciding whether to provide You with access to the premium features or issue You with a patch to repair the fault.
 In no event will We charge You to replace or repair the In-app Purchase.
-In the unlikely event that we are unable to replace or repair the relevant In-app Purchase or are unable to do so within a reasonable period of time and without significant inconvenience to You, We will authorize the Application Store to refund You an amount up to the cost of the relevant In-app Purchase.
-Alternatively, if You wish to request a refund, You may do so by contacting the Application Store directly.
+In the unlikely event that we are unable to provide access to the premium features or are unable to do so within a reasonable period of time and without significant inconvenience to You, We will refund You an amount up to the cost of the relevant In-app Purchase.
+Alternatively, if You wish to request a refund, You may do so by contacting Us directly.

-You acknowledge and agree that all billing and transaction processes are handled by the Application Store from where you downloaded the Application and are governed by that Application Store’s own terms and conditions.
+You acknowledge and agree that all billing and transaction processes are handled by Us directly using Stripe and are governed by Our own terms and conditions.

-If you have any payment related issues with In-app Purchases, then you need to contact the Application Store directly.
+If you have any payment-related issues with In-app Purchases, then you need to contact Us directly.

 ## Intellectual Property